ssansskarr/buildathon-genai/flask_backend/README.md

 # AIlign - Flask Backend

 This is the Flask backend for the AIlign application.
-It serves as an API that connects to Google's Gemini model to provide AI investment alignment advice.
+It serves as an API that connects to Lyzr's Agent Studio API and Google's Gemini model to provide AI investment alignment advice.

 ## Setup